Error analysis of some nonlocal diffusion discretization schemes: A general approximation scheme

 \section{A general approximation scheme}

-The proof of existence of solutions in \cite{Galiano2019} suggests the use of an explicit scheme to discretize \fer{eq.eq}-\fer{eq.id} due to the absence of a stability constraint for the time step in terms of the spatial mesh size.
-This is also pointed out in \cite{Perez2011}.
+The proof of the existence of solutions in \cite{Galiano2019} suggests the use of an explicit scheme to discretize \fer{eq.eq}-\fer{eq.id} due to the absence of a stability constraint for the time step in terms of the spatial mesh size, see Remark~\ref{rem:stab}.

 Thus, all the fully discrete schemes considered in this article are based on the following semi-discrete scheme for problem \fer{eq.eq}-\fer{eq.id}: Set $\tau = T/N$, for some $N\in\N$ and $t_n= \tau n$ for $n=0,1,\ldots,N$.
 Then, for $\bx\in \O$, and $n=0,1,\ldots,N-1$, we set $u^{0}(\bx)=u_0(\bx)$ and